manala/debian-packages/hugo/README.md

 ## Update

 * Update "PACKAGE_VERSION" in Makefile
-* Add an entry to debian/changelog (use "date --rfc-2822" command to specify date)
+* Add an entry to debian/changelog (use "date --rfc-2822 -u" command to specify date)